Sector · Care homes

 Sprinkler servicing for Manchester care homes.

 New care homes now need sprinklers built in.
 Existing homes still need an annual service to stay compliant.
-We do that properly, across Greater Manchester, and we do it around your residents.
+We do that properly, across Manchester, Cheshire and the North West, and we do it around your residents.

 Where you stand.